 Even when the defendant is found guilty, a knowledgeable South Carolina attorney can argue for a reduced sentence and help avoid jail time.
 Our DUI lawyers are experienced in SC DUI laws and can assist you with your DUI offense.
 Whether it is your first DUI offense, second, third, etc., call our experienced DUI lawyers in Charleston, SC.

-Blood Alcohol Concentration (BAC) Laws in South Carolina
+What is The Blood Alcohol Content (BAC) Limit in South Carolina?

 If you have been charged with a DUI in South Carolina, based on the results of a blood alcohol test, you need an experienced lawyer to ensure that your rights are protected.
 Blood alcohol content (or BAC) is a unit of measurement that indicates how much alcohol is in your bloodstream at the time the test is administered.